bharat-ji-anupam/kafkaExample/README.md

 9. Run the kafka consumer app, cmd:<br>
     mvn spring-boot:run<br>

+*Note* - I have used separate ip (192.168.99.100) instead of localhost to avoid conflicts with other Application.

 <h2>Result</h2>

 1. Tracking data is published by producer from the csv file.<br>